MonsterCritic

 replay value

-Marvel Rivals dazzles with 33 dynamic heroes, strategic team-ups, and free-to-play appeal, but balance chaos, repetitive maps, and monetization gripes threaten its replayability—potential shines through, but fixes are urgent.
+Marvel Rivals shines with 33 heroes, strategic depth, and free-to-play appeal, but balance issues, limited modes, and monetization gripes threaten its long-term allure—its success hinges on fixing flaws or risking player burnout.

 Overall verdict